acuedd/IDCMusic/README.md

 # IDCMusic
 a music app of IDC

+## [3.4.1] - Nov 8th, 2021
+* Adding improvement of user interface.
+* Adding option to share a name of song.
+* Improvement of cache manager of images when connection is limited.
+* Adding authentication of users.
+* Improve of general performance.

+## [3.2.0] - May 17th, 2021
+* Fixing player widget to update data when play another song of playlist
+* Fixing selection of playlist to play right song
+* Change ui image to player widget, to improve performance it quit a record animation, in devices with small memory runs with delay, it's better quit and put a static image
+* Adding first attemp of widget player
+* Adding widget player to Bottom Navigation Bar, above of tab navigator

+## [3.2.0] - April 30th, 2021
+* Fixing info about appstore
+* Adding next version in pubspect
+* Fixing version to iOS

 ## [3.0.1] - April 3rd, 2021
 * Adding support to change and load playliste witn user interaction
 * Adding suport to Audioplayers library